-Victoria-Jayne has been studying Law with the Open University since October 2013 and has recently sat her final exam.
-She is hoping to start her BPTC in 2019 and has recently been accepted into Middle Temple.
-In her year off she is hoping to gain experience into the legal world.
+Victoria-Jayne has been studying Law with the Open University since October 2013 and in September 2018 graduated with a 2:1.
+After a change of direction, she is now enrolled to study her LPC LLM in 2019.
+In her year off she has been helping as a volunteer for Surrey Disabled People’s Partnership, linking people who have found themselves on hard times with local foodbanks, as well as reporting for the OULS.
 Victoria-Jayne’s background is a vast one from a Walt Disney World expert for Virgin Holidays to owning her own business to performing at the Theatre Royal Windsor and Richmond Theatre

 After Victoria-Jayne’s health declined she found herself having to rely on a wheelchair to get about.
-This has made her passion soar and now wants to push the boundaries in to making not only the barristers pathway more accessible but also the criminal Justice System.
-Getting in and out of chambers is not an easy feat and nothing can be changed if it is not challenged.
+This has made her passion soar and now wants to push the boundaries in to making not only the legal pathway more accessible but also the criminal Justice System.
+Getting in and out of court buildings, solicitors and even holding cells is not an easy feat and nothing can be changed if it is not challenged.

 Victoria-Jayne’s passion comes from the saying ‘Carpe Diem’ and that is exactly what she is hoping to do.
 She hopes that with the help of the OULS, she can show to students just because you have a disability doesn’t mean you can’t shoot for the stars.